What causes AMD?

 7 – Try supplements

 If you feel you need an extra hand to get all the eye-boosting minerals you need, it might be a good idea to consider a supplement.
 If you’re vegan or vegetarian, for example, getting the right amount of omega 3 can be a challenge so a supplement might be a good idea.
-Vridian, for example, offer an Organic Flaxseed Oil that provides a balance of omega-3 and omega 6 fatty acids that can be taken daily to increase your intake.
+Here organic flaxseed oil may be an option.

 8 – Get regular eye examinations